Ex-economy chief Amari feels Trump misunderstands TPP | The Japan Times

-The Trans-Pacific Partnership trade agreement, which U.S. President Donald Trump vowed to kill on his first day in office, is actually the best way to achieve the fair trade in Asia that he promised American voters, former Japanese economy minister Akira Amari has said.
+The Trans-Pacific Partnership trade agreement, which U.S. President Donald Trump backed his country out of on Monday, is actually the best way to achieve the fair trade in Asia that he promised American voters, former Japanese economy minister Akira Amari has said.

 A ratified TPP would set fair and democratic ground rules for Asia-Pacific trade and investment while entrenching the U.S. presence in a region that will drive global economic growth in coming decades, Amari said.